System Context

 - operational reporting and analytics.

-The system is multi-organization by design.
+Comers is multi-organization by design.
 Within a single instance, multiple organizations can operate independently, each with:

-- their own sales platform integrations,
+- its own sales integrations,

-- their own operational configuration,
+- its own operational configuration,

-- their own user structure and permissions.
+- its own user structure and permissions.

 Why a Monolith Was the Right Decision 10 Years Ago